joshua-zingale/ucr-chatbot-interface/development/outline.md

 This project is planned to continue, possibly for multiple years.
 Therefore, coding with a good style is important, that others can easily understand, debug, and add to the codebase.
 See [CONTRIBUTING.md](/CONTRIBUTING.md) for information on coding style.

+Create a fork on GitHub and start working.